Providers

 Set the required environment variables:

-GOOGLE_VERTEX_PROJECT: Your Google Cloud project IDGOOGLE_VERTEX_REGION(optional): The region for Vertex AI (defaults tous-east5)- Authentication (choose one):
+GOOGLE_CLOUD_PROJECT: Your Google Cloud project IDVERTEX_LOCATION(optional): The region for Vertex AI (defaults toglobal)- Authentication (choose one):

 GOOGLE_APPLICATION_CREDENTIALS: Path to your service account JSON key file- Authenticate using gcloud CLI: